tadeuasarro/UsingBootstrap/README.md

 # Using Bootstrap

 This project is focused on creating a responsive website, using Bootstrap.
-In this project we're required to create homepage of[Newsweek](https://newsweek.com)
+In this project we're required to create homepage of [Newsweek](https://newsweek.com)

 ![screenshot](assets/font/img/screenshot.png)